jduffield65/coppafish/docs/notebook.md

 ### Deleting a *NotebookPage*
 To delete a *NotebookPage* called *page_name* which is in the *Notebook*, run `del nb.page_name`.

-You may want to do this, for example, if you want to re-run a section of the pipeline with [different parameters](#configuration-file) in the corresponding section of the configuration file.
+You may want to do this, for example, to [re-run](run_code.md#re-run-section) a section of the pipeline with [different parameters](#configuration-file) in the corresponding section of the configuration file.